-We are seeking feedback on improving the policy framework for voluntary planning agreements (VPAs).
-A VPA is a planning tool which allows planning authorities and developers to work together to deliver innovative infrastructure outcomes alongside development proposals.
+A voluntary planning agreement (VPA) is a planning tool that allows planning authorities and developers to work together to deliver innovative infrastructure outcomes alongside development proposals.

-- public benefit from the VPA that relates to the development;
+- public benefit from the VPA that relates to the development

 - identifying appropriate infrastructure through an assessment of local community needs.

-Page last updated: 04/11/2016
+Page last updated: 04/09/2019